 Whether we were born yesterday, born with a silver spoon in our mouth, or born and raised a stick in the mud, we hear and most likely use clichés a million times a day. ...

-In the rich young ruler, we see a very polite, respectful, and eager young man who leaves Christ and goes away sorrowful.
-Why?
-Mike Ford explores this encounter, pondering the lessons God wants us to learn from it.
+In the rich young ruler, we see a respectful and eager young man who leaves Christ and goes away sorrowful.
+The Christian walk is particularly hard for the wealthy.

 Most people understand the basic point of this well-known parable.
 The whole story describes working compassion as contrasted to selfishness.
 It also clarifies just who is our neighbor.